maseDevelop/Voting-DApp/README.md

 https://metamask.zendesk.com/hc/en-us/articles/360015489331-How-to-import-an-Account

 To add more accounts, you simply just follow the steps above for importing accounts.
 You do not need to create a new network every time you import a new account.
 Importing multiply accounts will come in handy as it means that you can simulate an election.

+**To Dos:**
+The block change makes use of an API which is used to update the blockchain in a Non-Deterministic way; This is usually not advised.
+This may mean that the program needs to be updated to initialally start with a list of characters which have already been processed before deployment.